PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

-* If this PR will solve an issue tracked by GitHub, please add a phrase like "Closes #404." to automatically close the issue once the pull request is merged .
+* If this PR will solve an issue tracked by GitHub, please add a phrase like "Closes #404." to automatically close the issue once the pull request is merged.
 If your PR will not completely solve the issue, please still reference the issue.
 For an overview of this functionality, see https://help.github.com/articles/closing-issues-using-keywords/